stilingue-inteligencia-artificial/benthos/website/docs/components/processors/mongodb.md

 ### `upsert`

-The upsert setting is optional and only applies for update-one and replace-one operations.
+The upsert setting is optional and only applies for update-one, update-many and replace-one operations.
 If the filter specified in filter_map matches, the document is updated or replaced accordingly, otherwise it is created.

 Type: `bool`